-- Actress Helena Bonham Carter often plays roles where she looks pale, badly dressed and smokes a cigarette to touch it all off.
+- Actress Helena Bonham Carter often plays roles where she looks pale, dresses badly, and smokes a cigarette to touch it all off.

-- Belgian politician and criminal Jean-Pierre Van Rossem is an obese, long haired, bearded man who chain smokes all the time and made a habit of insulting everybody in his vicinity.
+- Belgian politician and criminal Jean-Pierre Van Rossem is an obese, long-haired, bearded man who chain smokes all the time and routinely insulted everybody in his vicinity.

-- Belgian author Herman Brusselmans has long hair, a nihilistic approach to life and also chain smokes.
+- Belgian author Herman Brusselmans has long hair, a nihilistic approach to life, and a chain-smoking habit.

-- The Rolling Stones: Keith Richards also starts to fall into this trope as he grows older.
+- The Rolling Stones: Keith Richards also falls into this trope as he grows older.

-- Dutch film director and assassination victim Theo Van Gogh was also an obese chain smoker who liked to shock and offended people for the sake of doing so.
+- Dutch film director and assassination victim Theo van Gogh was also an obese chain-smoker who liked to shock and offend people for the sake of doing so.